nmisyats/aurora/README.md

 import torch
 from matplotlib import pyplot as plt

+import aurora as au
-from aurora import Reconstruction, save_reconstruction from aurora import Frame, BBox from aurora import train, RayLoss, SpectralSmoothnessLoss from aurora.dataset import CameraRaysDataset from aurora.models import SpectralMLP import aurora.data as data import aurora.plot as aplt from aurora.utils import xy_grid
+from aurora import Frame, BBox from aurora.losses import RayLoss, SpectralSmoothnessLoss from aurora.models import SpectralMLP, save_model

 # Choose a device to run the reconstruction on
 device = torch.device("cuda:0") if torch.cuda.is_available() else torch.device("cpu")